 The first time we came back from Paris, these cute little things got me so charmed that I just have to learn how to make them myself, I tried different recipes and had a couple of unsuccessful tries in the beginning and when I finally got them to look like the French Macarons I knew, I wanted to change the recipe to make not-so-sweet french macarons so I have to start all over again.
 After so many attempts, I finally came up with this recipe that enabled me to achieve this ambitious goal and below are also some pointers to note for those who would like to make french macarons for the first time.

-For beginners, I would suggest to make their first batch as plain ones- meaning no colors first.
+For beginners, I would suggest making their first batch as plain ones- meaning no colors first.
 Adding color needs a little experience, trust me on this one!
 When I made my first batch without color they turned out really good, with ‘feet’ and all, but when I attempted adding some color using the same recipe for the second batch, let’s just say they didn’t turn out so great.
 But later on, I finally got the trick.

 You can try different fillings, like swiss meringue buttercream, jams and so on but our personal favorite is chocolate ganache!